War Eagle: War Eagle birds

-Auburn has had seven numbered "War Eagle" birds, but the first of these only appeared in a legend about the history of the phrase "War Eagle".
+Auburn has had eight numbered "War Eagle" birds, but the first of these only appeared in a legend about the history of the phrase "War Eagle".

 War Eagle I (1892)

 The mythical War Eagle I has the most colorful story of all of the "War Eagle" eagles.
 War Eagle I's story begins in the Civil War.
 According to the legend, a soldier from Alabama during the Battle of the Wilderness came across a wounded young eagle.
 The bird was named Anvre, and was cared for and nursed back to health by the soldier.
 Several years later the soldier, a former Auburn student, returned to college as a faculty member, bringing the bird with him.
 For years both were a familiar sight on campus and at events.
 On the day of Auburn's first football game in 1892 against the University of Georgia, the aged eagle broke away from his master during the game and began to circle the field, exciting the fans.
 But at the end of the game, with Auburn victorious, the eagle fell to the ground and died.

 In 2010, a children's book,"The War Eagle Story" by Francesca Adler-Baeder and illustrated by Tiffany Everett was published that favors this version of the story.

 This legend was originally published in the March 27, 1959, edition of the Auburn Plainsman and was conceived by then editorial page editor Jim Phillips.
 Though apocryphal, this tale is most often told as the beginning of the association of "War Eagle" with Auburn.
 Phillips has pressed several recent presidents of Auburn to research the true origin of the battle cry "before my fictitious story gets carved in stone."